Oxoscript turns into NanoPy - more infos

 getHumidityAbsolute()->float

 Returns the current absolute humidity in g/m^3.
-This value represents the amount of water vapor (moisture) in the air, regardless of temperature.
+This value indicates the amount of water vapor (humidity) in the air, regardless of the temperature.

-The maximum absolute humidity of warm air at 30°C is approximately 30g of water vapor.
+The maximum absolute humidity of warm air at 30°C is about 30g of water vapor.

-The maximum absolute humidity of cold air at 0°C is approximately 5g of water vapor.
+The maximum absolute humidity of cold air at 0°C is approx. 5 g of water vapor.

 The absolute humidity was calculated using the following formula: